dscook/company-website/README.md

-A modified zerif lite theme.
+A modified zerif lite theme for Wordpress.